Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 WAINWRIGHT: It certainly is the last thing I did in a recording studio.

-WAINWRIGHT, GIORDANO AND THE NIGHTHAWKS: (Singing) Like Jack Horner in a corner, don't go nowhere.
-What do I care?
-Your kisses are worth waiting for.
-Believe me.
-I don't stay out late, don't care to go.
-I'm home about 8...

-GROSS: This is FRESH AIR.
-I'm Terry Gross.
-Let's get back to my interview with Vince Giordano and Loudon Wainwright.
-Giordano plays tuba, bass and bass saxophone and leads the band the Nighthawks.
-Wainwright is known for his songs about complicated love and family dysfunction.
-He's also a great singer.
-Loudon Wainwright and Vince Giordano and the Nighthawks have teamed up on the new album "I'd Rather Lead A Band," which features songs from the 1920s and '30s.
+WAINWRIGHT: ...You know, Boston or - but, of course, everything stopped in March, so we weren't able to get out and perform the songs.

-I'm interested in how your lives have changed.
-I mean, you're both musicians, which means you often keep musician hours - playing at night, probably, sleeping late and on the road sometimes.
-All things - you know, you can't perform in clubs now or concerts, definitely not going on the road.
+GROSS: I'm interested in how your lives have changed.
+I mean, you're both musicians, which means you often keep musician hours - playing at night, probably, sleeping late and on the road sometimes - all things - you know, you can't perform in clubs now or concerts, definitely not going on the road.
 So what are some of the ways your life has been changed?

 GROSS: So you said you were working on old scores.
 What does that mean?

-GIORDANO: A lot of my arrangements are written in a small format on this paper that's almost 100 years old.
-So I take those notes.
-And I put them in a musical program called Sibelius, which I'm very happy to have.
+GIORDANO: A lot of my arrangements are written in a small format on this paper that's almost a hundred years old.
+So I take those notes, and I put them in a musical program called Sibelius, which I'm very happy to have.
 And it lets you expand the arrangements.
 You can alter the keys.
 You can alter the syncopation.
 You could add solos and make some nice edits and make them all special.
 And then when you print them out, they look like a million dollars.
 So this is the time to do it (laughter), when there's nothing else on the books.

 GROSS: And, Loudon, how are you spending your time?